-God knows, pitching is hard on agencies.
-To be honest, it’s hard on everyone, but the diligence required to make an informed and holistic decision about a commercial relationship of this nature naturally requires a lot of work.
+God knows pitching is hard on agencies.
+Honestly, it’s hard on everyone, but the diligence required to make an informed and holistic decision about a commercial relationship of this nature naturally requires a lot of work.

 The Joy of Victory